 - Yes, I know we didn't sign up for money.

 - Yes, I know we're the most important in-class influence on kids and their future success.

-I also know this doesn’t pay our mortgages, keep the electricity on, or buy new basketball shoes for our kids.
-We’re teachers because we want to make a difference, but at the end of the day, we still have to take care of our families.
+I also know this doesn't pay our mortgages, keep the electricity on, or buy new new computers for our kids.
+We're teachers because we want to make a difference, but at the end of the day, we still have to take care of our families.
 Some of us happen to have spouses who are paid a living wage (meaning that if they were supporting our families alone, they would not qualify for food stamps and would be able to pay their bills each month and still have money to buy gas and food), and so for those teachers, this profession can be the calling it should be.

 To make those ends meet, some teachers have resorted to alternate means of plugging the financial holes: